To establish a connection to APRS-IS, establish a TCP connection to a port on an

 browser (http://aprsserver:14501) to view the page.

-elsewhere on this site) support port 14580 as a user-defined filter port.
+All core servers and most second tier servers support port 14580 as a user-defined filter port.

 This port begins by only sending message packets addressed to the client or